Market Segmentation Research for Home Improvement

 Outdoor & Gardening

-Segments shaped by seasonal motivation profiles and by garden centre vs DIY superstore vs online channel choice.
+Shaped by seasonal motivation and garden centre vs DIY superstore vs online channel choice.

 Subsector